Car Horn Is Not Working | Causes & Troubleshooting

 Check Ground

-Many horns use the mounting brack to the ground to the vehicle.
-This serves the purpose of returning current to the battery or as a negative terminal.
-It is common to stop working because there is no ground or it is corroded.
+Many horns use a mounting bracket to connect to the vehicle’s ground.
+This bracket returns current to the battery or serves as a negative terminal.
+It is common for the bracket to stop working because there is no ground or it is corroded.

 Check the ground connection where the horn mounts to the frame.
-Often you will see corrosion here.
+Often, corrosion will be seen here.
 Remove the horn and clean the corrosion.
 This is important because horns that use only one feed line will use the mounting bracket as the ground connection.
 If there is corrosion at this point, this may be why your horn doesn’t work.

-If your horn sounds weak, clicks, or funny, the issue is usually the horn itself.
-In such cases replacing the horn will fix the problem.
+If your horn sounds quiet, unusual, or makes a clicking noise, the issue is usually the horn itself.
+In such cases, replacing the horn will fix the problem.

-Why does my horn not work, and the airbag light is on?
+My horn does not work, and the airbag light is on.
+Why?

 This problem points to a defective clock spring.
-The airbag light stays on constantly.
-When the clock spring fails, your airbag / SRS light will turn on in your instrument cluster.
+When the clock spring breaks, your airbag / SRS light will turn on in your instrument cluster.
 If you scan the airbag’s fault codes, you may find an error code that points to the driver’s airbag.

 Why is it important to fix your horn?

 If your horn fails, you are left without an audible warning system.
-Therefore you will not be able to alert other drivers or children on the road, and therefore you may not be able to avoid an accident.
+Therefore, you will be unable to alert other drivers or people on the road, increasing the likelihood of an accident.

 Is it illegal to drive without a horn?